 Acne On Your Chest?
 Heres How To Get Rid Of It

-An Acne breakout on your chest may not concern you as much as it does when spots appear on your face.
+An Acne breakout on your chest may not concern you as much as it does when spots appear on your face or forehead.

 If you want to wear a low cut top through the hot summer months the presence of red, angry pimples on your chest can really effect your self confidence.